joseio/GH-Site-CodeSimilarity/index.md

 *Note:* Dataset in paper

-Below are the descriptions of the puzzles that explicitly featured problem statements in them:
+Below are the descriptions of the puzzles that explicitly featured problem statements in them, along with the problem statements that I inferred by examining student submissions and instructor solution:

 * 33: Use a while loop to count the number of digits in the input number x
+* 34: (inferred) Given an integer n as input, return a string of all numbers leading up to and including n, i.e., in range [0, n]
-* 35: Given an integer as input, return a list of multiples of the input that are less than the input squared
+* 35: Given an integer as input, return a string of multiples of the input that are less than the input squared
+* 36: (inferred) Given an integer as input, return a string of all numbers from [0, n) three times
 * 37: Display the results of integer division
+* 38: Given an input integer n and string, print the string n times
 * 39: Print the letters in the English alphabet
 * 40: Counting the number of occurrences of the letter "a" in the input string
+* 42: (inferred) Given an integer as input, return a string of multiples of the input that are less than or equal to the input squared, i.e., [0, 1, 4, 9, ...n^2]
+* 43: (inferred) Given an integer as input, return a string of multiples of the input that are less than or equal to the input squared in reverse order, i.e., [n^2, ...9, 4, 1, 0]
+* 45: (inferred) Given input integer, calculate its factorial
 * 47: Sum the even-indexed numbers in the input array
+* 48: (inferred) Given an input integer n, get a list of all integers in reverse order (i.e., [n, 1]), then multiply the index by the element value and add it to a running sum (e.g., `sum += a[i] * (i+1)` )
+* 49: (inferred) Given an input string, return a "_" for every letter in the input string (e.g., "you" -> "\_ _ _")
+* 50: (inferred) Given an input string, implement Caesar's cipher with offset of 5 and return the encoded string
+* 53: (inferred) Given an input integer, return true if it's less than 50, else return false
+* 55: (inferred) Given an input integer, return "zero" if it's 0, "negative" if it's negative, and "positive" if it's positive
+* 55: (inferred) Given an input integer that is less than 1000, return the number of digits the integer has
+* 58: (inferred)  Given an input integer, return "even" if the number is even and "odd" otherwise
+* 59: (inferred)  Given an input integer, return "multiple of 5" if it's a multiple of 5 and "not a multiple of 5" otherwise
+* 60: (inferred)  Given two input integers `i` and `x`, return "multiple of {x}" if is a multiple of x, and "not a multiple of {x}" otherwise
+* 61: (inferred) Given three input integers `i`, `j`, and `k`, return "yes" if i = 2j and j = 2k, else return "no"
+* 62: (inferred) Given an input integer, return 0 if it's in range [0, 7], else return 7 if it's in range (7, 14], else return 21 if it's greater than 14
+* 63: (inferred) Given an input string, return "short" if its length is less than 4, else "average" if its length is in range [4, 8), else "long" if it's in range [8, 15)
 * 64: Check if an input integer represents a "fancy year," a year whose digits have all the same number
 * 65: Given three sides of a shape, figure out which two sides add to equal the remaining side squared
+* 73: (inferred) Given two input integers `i` and `j`, return true if i^2 == j, and false otherwise
+* 74: (inferred) Given an input string, return "yes" if it contains all lowercase letters, else false
+* 75: (inferred) Given an input string, make every letter at an even index uppercase, and every letter at odd index lowercase
+* 83: (inferred) Given two input strings, return the length of the longer string
+* 105: (inferred) Given an input integer array list `list`and an integer `i`, return true if `i` is in `list`, else false
+* 107: (inferred) Given an input integer `n`, return an integer array containing all integers in range [0, n]
+* 110: (inferred) Given an input integer, return an integer array list containing all integers in range [0, n] in reverse order
+* 111: (inferred) Given an input integer array, negate each element in-place and return the edited array
+* 112: (inferred) Given an input integer array, return the reversed array
+* 132: (inferred) Given an input integer array `numbers` and an integer `x`, return the number of occurrences of `x` in `numbers`
 * 135:  Find the last index of x in an input array
+* 140: (inferred) Given an input integer array, return true if it's sorted in ascending order, else false
+* 141: (inferred) Given an input string array, return true if it's sorted in ascending alphabetical order, else false
+* 143: (inferred) Given an input string array, return the array sorted in alphabetical ascending order
+* 144: (inferred) Given an input string, implement Caesar's cipher with offset of 7 and return the encoded string
+* 152: (inferred) Given an input string, return true if it's a palindrome, else false

-An interesting thing I noticed in the dataset is that sometimes the instructions explicitly state how the students should solve the problems (e.g., with or without a while-loop), but many students disregard these instructions and still end up getting the answer correct (e.g., puzzle 33).
+An interesting thing I noticed in throughout the Pex4Fun dataset is that sometimes the instructions explicitly state how the students should solve the problems (e.g., with or without a while-loop), but many students disregard these instructions and still end up getting the answer correct (e.g., puzzle 33).

-#### Puzzles to be discarded
+#### Puzzles to be Discarded

 We examined the  instructor solutions for each of the Pex4Fun puzzles to find those with unclear problem statements.
 We also examined the student submissions to find any puzzles for which they blatantly tried to guess and check to arrive at the right answer, in which case we would remove that puzzles from our evaluation, since this behavior is not representative of the typical CS education classroom.
 The puzzles in question are as follows: